-5.16.
-Appeals of University Pre-Contract and Award Decisions and Actions
+5.17 Appeals of University Solicitations, Pre-Contract Processes, Award Decisions and Actions

-5.16.1.
+5.17.1.
 Exclusive Procedure.
-This Sec.
-5.16 establishes the exclusive procedure for an allegedly aggrieved entity to appeal a university pre-contract award decision or action or a contract award decision.
+This section establishes the exclusive procedure for an aggrieved entity to appeal a university pre-contract award decision or action or a contract award decision

-5.16.2.
+5.17.2.
 Exhaustion of University Level Appeals.
-An allegedly aggrieved entity must timely exhaust all opportunities to appeal an appealable pre-contract award decision or action or contract award decision at the university level under this Sec.
-5.16 before seeking judicial review of the university’s decision or action.
+Within the timelines allowed in Section 5.17.8., an aggrieved entity must exhaust all opportunities to appeal an appealable pre-contract award decision or action or contract award decision at the university level under this section before seeking judicial review of the university’s decision or action.

-5.16.3.
+5.17.3.
 Types of Appealable Decisions.
-For purposes of this Sec.
-5.16, there are two types of appealable university decisions and actions:
+For purposes of this section, there are three types of appealable university decisions and actions:

-a.
-Pre-contract award (“process”) decisions or actions; and,
+b.
+Pre-contract award (“process”) decisions or actions, and,

-5.16.4.
+5.17.6.
 Permissible Reasons for Process Decision or Action Appeal.
-An allegedly aggrieved entity may file a university level appeal of a process decision or action only on the basis that the university violated or is violating federal or state law or university standards, policies, or procedures in the process.
+An aggrieved entity may file a university level appeal of a process decision or action only on the basis that the university violated or is violating federal or state law or university standards, policies, or procedures in the process.

-5.16.5.
+5.17.7.
 Prerequisites for Process Decision or Action University Level Appeals.
-Prior to filing a university level appeal of a process decision or action, an allegedly aggrieved entity must provide written notice of the alleged violation to the university not later than seven days after the alleged violation or action occurred or the entity first became aware of the violation or arbitrary action, and receive a university response on the alleged violation.
+Prior to filing a university level appeal of a process decision or action, an aggrieved entity must provide written notice of the alleged violation to the university not later than seven days after the alleged violation or action occurred or the entity first became aware of the violation or arbitrary action and receive a university response on the alleged violation.

-5.16.6.
+5.17.8.
 Permissible Reasons for Contract Award Decision Appeal.
-An allegedly aggrieved entity may file a university level appeal of an award decision only for one or more of the following reasons:
+Only an aggrieved entity may file a university level appeal of an award decision and only for one or more of the following reasons:

 a.
 The university’s evaluation of offers or its subsequent award decision violates an applicable federal or state law or a university standard, policy, or procedure.